karl4kiefer/Guess-The-Number/README.md

 #### How to Build and Run:

-  - Download the .cpp file and run it in a compiler OR copy the code from "GuessTheNumber.cpp" and paste it into a compiler (Visual Studio, Visual Studio Code, an online compiler)
+  - Download the .cpp file and run it in a compiler OR copy the code from "GuessTheNumber.cpp" and paste it into a compiler (Visual Studio, Visual Studio Code, an online compiler).